HasangerGames/suroi/TRANSLATIONS_REPORT.md

 - Key `frag_grenade_explosion` is not a valid key
 - Key `confetti_grenade_explosion` is not a valid key
 - Key `pumpkin_explosion` is not a valid key
-- Key `sawblade` is not a valid key
 - Key `bdg_developr` is not a valid key
 - Key `bdg_dev_managr` is not a valid key
 - Key `bdg_designr` is not a valid key